doctorgabi/SQL_Language_Capstone/doc/user_stories.md

 User Story 2
 : As a Japanese language student
-: I want to see a list of what I have already studied : so that I can check my progress.
+: I want to see a list of what I have already studied and mastered : so that I can check my progress.

-Usage: ./jstudy viewStudied "N5"
+Usage: ./jstudy status --jlptlevel N5 --abilitylevel 1

 * Acceptance Criteria:
-1. Accepts a user input specifying the JLPT level's already studied records
+1. Accepts a user input specifying the JLPT level's already studied and mastered records
 2. Prints a list of already studied records in the specified level.